 - OTA remains in existence (i.e., is not dissolved and its assets sold) between one and 30 years following exercise of the Liquidity Option, depending on the liquidity preference of its owner.
-An equal probability that OTA will be dissolved was assigned to each year in the 30-year forecast period; - OTA assumes approximately \$2.2 billion of associated long-term debt (30-year maturity) immediately after the Liquidity Option is exercised.
-For purposes of the valuation at December 31, 2016, we used a market rate commensurate with level of debt and tenure of approximately 4.63%.
-If the assumption of debt was excluded from the valuation model at December 31, 2016 (and all other inputs remained the same), the estimated fair value of the Liquidity Option would have increased by \$215.8 million and resulted in the recognition of an equal amount of expense at the time of change; - Forecasted annual growth rates of Enterprise's taxable earnings before interest, taxes, depreciation and amortization ranging from 2.2% to 14.7%;

-- OTA's ownership interest in Enterprise common units is assumed to be diluted over time in connection with Enterprise's issuance of equity for general company reasons.
-For purposes of the valuation at December 31, 2016, we used ownership interests ranging from 1.9% to 2.6%; - OTA pays an aggregate federal and state income tax rate of 38% on its taxable income.
-If the aggregate tax rate had been 5% lower (i.e., 33%) at December 31, 2016 (and all other inputs remained the same), the estimated fair value of the Liquidity Option would have decreased by \$35.5 million and resulted in the recognition of an equal amount of benefit in earnings at the time of change; and - A discount rate of 7.6% based on our weighted-average cost of capital at December 31, 2016.
+An equal probability that OTA will be dissolved was assigned to each year in the 30-year forecast period; - Forecasted annual growth rates of Enterprise's taxable earnings before interest, taxes, depreciation and amortization ranging from 2.1% to 7.2%; - OTA's ownership interest in Enterprise common units is assumed to be diluted over time in connection with Enterprise's issuance of equity for general company reasons.
+For purposes of the valuation at December 31, 2017, we used ownership interests ranging from 1.8% to 2.5%; - OTA pays an aggregate federal and state income tax rate of 24% on its taxable income; and - A discount rate of 7.6% based on our weighted-average cost of capital at December 31, 2017.

 Furthermore, our valuation estimate incorporates probability-weighted scenarios reflecting the likelihood that M&B may elect to divest a portion of the Enterprise common units held by OTA prior to exercise of the option.
-At December 31, 2016, based on these scenarios, we expect that OTA would own approximately 84% of the 54,807,352 Enterprise common units it received in Step 1 when the option period begins in February 2020.
-If our valuation estimate had assumed that OTA owned all of the Enterprise common units it received in Step 1 at the time of exercise (and all other inputs remained the same), the estimated fair value of the Liquidity Option liability at December 31, 2016 would have increased by \$50.9 million.
+At December 31, 2017, based on these scenarios, we expect that OTA would own approximately 89% of the 54,807,352 Enterprise common units it received in Step 1 when the option period begins in February 2020.
+If our valuation estimate at December 31, 2017 had assumed that OTA owned all of the Enterprise common units it received in Step 1 at the time of exercise (and all other inputs remained the same), the estimated fair value of the Liquidity Option liability would have increased by \$40.2 million.